A Crash Course to Turkish Cuisine

 Turkey’s geographical position between the East and the West helped the Turks to gain complete control of major trade routes, and ideal climate conditions in Anatolia allowed plants and animals to thrive.
 These advantages helped the Turks to protect and develop their cuisine for centuries.

-One of the most important stages of development for Turkish cuisine was during the 600 years of Ottoman Empire reign.
-There were hundreds of cooks specialized in different types of dishes in the Palace.
-Both in the Palace and in the mansions, the cooks were performing their best to create the most delicious tastes in a contest-like atmosphere to please the Sultans; this is one of the important factors playing a key role in Turkish cuisine development.
-Also the transfer of the best quality foodstuffs from all over the Empire borders to Istanbul, and the prevention of selling poor quality goods; helped to keep the cuisine’s quality and continuous improvements at top level.
+One of the most important stages of development for Turkish cuisine was during the 600 years of the Ottoman Empire’s reign.
+There were hundreds of cooks specializing in different types of dishes in the Palace.
+Both in the palace and in the mansions, the cooks were performing their best to create the most delicious tastes in a contest-like atmosphere to please the Sultans; this is one of the important factors playing a key role in Turkish cuisine development.
+Also, the transfer of the best quality foodstuffs from all over the empire borders to Istanbul, and the prevention of selling poor quality goods; helped to keep the cuisine’s quality and continuous improvements at the top level.

-During Ataturk’s presidency period the Turkish cuisine started to be examined in two parts, as Classical Turkish Cuisine and Turkish Folk Cuisine.
-Classical Turkish cuisine is a very rich culinary culture which has been created and improved by the Ottoman Empire.
-On the other hand, Turkish Folk Cuisine is the composition of a mixed culinary culture which has been created by the various ethnic cultures that are living in Turkey since centuries.
+During Ataturk’s presidency period, Turkish cuisine started to be examined in two parts, Classical Turkish Cuisine and Turkish Folk Cuisine.
+Classical Turkish Cuisine is a very rich culinary culture that has been created and improved by the Ottoman Empire.
+On the other hand, Turkish Folk Cuisine is the composition of a mixed culinary culture that has been created by the various ethnic cultures that have been living in Turkey for centuries.